-In this post I’m going to talk about what you should charge, the things you should take into consideration and how to approach pricing your coaching sessions.
+In this post I’m going to talk about how much to charge for coaching sessions (I’m in the UK so I’ll be talking about figures in GBP), the things you should take into consideration and the big mistakes to avoid.

 The biggest mistake coaches make when pricing their coaching sessions

-But the first thing that we’re going to address is the mistake that I see a lot of people make: they charge per session rather than per the coaching package.
+The first thing that we’re going to address is the mistake that I see a lot of people make: they charge per session rather than per the coaching program.

-Now, there are some exceptions to the rule where charging per session is the best thing to do, but in my experience, I think it’s much better to focus on creating coaching packages and charging appropriately for the value of that coaching package as a whole.
+It’s totally fine to have a single coaching session offer (I have one!), but generally speaking it’s much better to focus on creating coaching packages and charging appropriately for the value of that coaching package as a whole.

 Lots of things are going to contribute to the value, which I’m going to get into in a sec.

 Charging per session or per hour doesn’t accurately reflect the value that people are getting.
 When you charge, let’s say £100 an hour, it puts the focus on that unit of time.
 And let’s remember, an hour of your time is never just an hour of your time.

 It’s your training and experience, it’s all the business admin and marketing going on in the background.
 It’s tax and expenses and holiday pay and all of the other stuff – not to mention the value of the transformation you’re supporting them to create!

 It’s never just that amount of time with you, and sometimes people can find it difficult to get their head around that when you’re charging in that way.

 When we charge per coaching package it’s much easier to cover those ‘hidden’ costs, but it’s also much easier to price on the whole value of what a person is getting when they are coached – of which only a fraction is the actual time they have with you.